themorlan/openREM/docs/hl7_support.rst

   correctly

 * A test environment is the best way to go.

+* Make a backup of the database before you start.

+* Start by sending HL7 messages manually using one of the free HL7 sender applications on the internet.

 .. _`IHE Radiology Technical Framework Volume 2 IHE RAD TF-2 Transactions`: http://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_TF_Vol2.pdf